thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 .. figure:: images/fishercat_get_default.png
    :width: 600px

-Measurement settings are not always in their base SI form.
+Please note measurement parameter **units** in the ``get`` command.
 Frequency is in Hz, delays are in milliseconds.
-The signal magnitude sets the peak-to-peak value, centered around the offset voltage.
-The DC offset is in millivolts.
+The signal magnitude sets the peak-to-peak value, centered around the offset voltage, and is input in mV.
+The DC offset is also in mV.

-The AC magnitude can be configured anywhere between approximately 10mV pk-pk and 2.4V pk-pk.
-This represents the generated signal, but the actual magnitude across the DUT will be be dependent on the DUT impedance, due to the onboard 100Ω source resistance (for current limiting and patient protection, can be modified for different applications); see :ref:`ad-imp2501-sl selecting-a-measurement-range` for details.
+The AC excitation signal magnitude can be set anywhere between approximately 10mV pk-pk and 2.4V pk-pk.
+This represents the generated signal at the source, the actual signal magnitude measured across the DUT however, will be be dependent on the DUT impedance.
+There is also, by default, a 100 Ω source resistor onboard in series with the connected DUT.
+This is for current limiting and patient protection.
+That resistor can be modified for different applications to either limit the current further or reduce the series resistance; see :ref:`ad-imp2501-sl selecting-a-measurement-range` for more details on selecting a magnitude and measurement ranges.

 .. tip::

-   The order in which the settings commands are entered is not important.
+   The order in which the measurement parameters are entered is not important.

 Example
 ^^^^^^^